-Like everything in the year 2020, Halloween plans might shift as we continue to fight against the Coronavirus Pandemic.
+Like everything the past few years, Halloween plans might shift as we continue to fight against the Coronavirus Pandemic.
 Trick-or-treating is a tradition beloved by so many families and children.
 Despite the fact that many communities are announcing trick or treat times, some might feel uncomfortable participating this year.
 Have no fear, Halloween isn’t canceled!

 Spooky Party Setup

 We live on a cul-de-sac, which is the perfect setup for a socially distant block party, but you could easily use your front or back yard to set up the fun!
 First, come up with a few fun activities for the kids and set up various stations.
 Each family could host a different craft or activity, and offer it outside in the yard to encourage social distancing, while still maintaining a connection with each other.
 You could do pumpkin painting, pumpkin bowling, or even candy crafts created with different Halloween candies!
 Each family can host a part of the party in their yard, or you can block off the road and spread out if all the neighbors are joining in on the fun.

 Don’t forget your Halloween décor!
 A few small decorations can really make it feel like a party, without breaking the bank.
 If you have trees, you could teepee them for a ghostly feel, but we all have a newfound appreciation for toilet paper, so that might be a fun game we leave in 2019!
 You can decorate with carved pumpkins, orange light bulbs in the outdoor fixtures, or whatever you want to set the mood for your neighborhood Spookfest.